tagspaces/documentation/docs/search.md

 - **More than one year** - shows files and folders older than one year.

 <CenteredImage
-    caption="Options for searching by last modified date" src="/media/search/tagspaces-search-by-last-modified-date.png"
+    caption="Options for searching by creation and last modified date" src="/media/search/tagspaces-search-by-last-modified-date.png"
     maxWidth="300px"
     showCaption